Bitbucket Auto Deploy with Pipelines (CI/CD)

 Step 2: Configure Bitbucket Pipelines

-After enabling pipelines, it is time to configure the bitbucket-pipelines.yml file using a default Atlassian image with the ssh-run pipe to deploy the pipeline and run bash commands on the remote server.
+After enabling pipelines, it is time to configure the bitbucket-pipelines.yml file using a default Atlassian image with the ssh-run pipe to run bash commands on the remote server.

 • Click the Configure bitbucket-pipelines.yml button.